Dan Gurney: American Championship Car

 While competing in Formula One, Gurney also raced each year in the Indianapolis 500 from 1962 to 1970.
-Gurney made his Indy début at the wheel of a space-frame, rear-engined car designed by John Crosthwaite and built by American hot-rodder Mickey Thompson Despite a misfiring engine, Gurney ran comfortably in the top 10 until a transmission seal failed on the 92nd lap.
-The next year he drove for Team Lotus and finished 7th.
-He failed to finish in his next four appearances in the 500 mile race, but beginning in 1968 until his last attempt in 1970 he finished 2nd, 2nd, and 3rd, respectively.
+Gurney made his Indy début at the wheel of a space-frame, rear-engined car designed by John Crosthwaite and built by American hot-rodder Mickey Thompson Despite a misfiring engine, Gurney ran comfortably in the top-ten until a transmission seal failed on the 92nd lap.
+The next year he drove for Team Lotus and finished seventh.
+He failed to finish in his next four appearances in the 500 mile race, but beginning in 1968 until his last attempt in 1970 he finished second, second, and third, respectively.
 In 1969, he did not race in Formula One, instead racing in the USAC Championship Car series and also in CanAm.
-He started a total of 28 Champ Car races, winning 7 times among his 18 top tens.
+He started a total of 28 Champ Car races, winning seven times among his eighteen top-tens.
 In 1969, he finished 4th in total points, despite starting only half the races of most top drivers (and would have finished second in the season standings to champion Mario Andretti if not for a driveshaft failure while leading comfortably with three laps remaining in the season finale at Riverside).
-In 1968, he finished 7th with only 5 starts.
+In 1968, he finished seventh with only five starts.

 NASCAR / SCCA Trans-Am career

 Gurney's first career NASCAR start was in 1962.
 In 1963, he drove a Holman-Moody Ford to fifth place in the Daytona 500.

 Gurney was nearly unbeatable in a NASCAR Grand National car at Riverside International Raceway in California.
 Four of his five victories came with the famed Wood Brothers, in 1964, 1965, 1966 and 1968, in cars all numbered 121 (a simple graphic addition to the team's traditional "21").
 The serial success of the Gurney/Wood Brothers combination did not sit well with NASCAR officials, so in 1967 Gurney signed to drive a Mercury for Bill Stroppe and legendary NASCAR crew chief Bud Moore.
 However, the 1967 Motor Trend 500 was won by Gurney's teammate, Parnelli Jones after Gurney retired with engine troubles.

 He also won the pole for the 1970 Riverside race in a Plymouth Superbird.
-Gurney is credited with numerous appearances in NASCAR Grand American stockcars, a pony car division that existed between 1968 and 1971, but these results came in races co-sanctioned with SCCA's Trans-Am, where Dan competed regularly for Mercury, and later Plymouth.
+Gurney is credited with numerous appearances in NASCAR Grand American stockcars, a pony car division that existed between 1968 and 1971, but these results came in races co-sanctioned with SCCA's Trans-Am, where Gurney competed regularly for Mercury, and later Plymouth.

-At about the time Gurney began making occasional appearances in stock cars in the United States, Dan took a Chevrolet Impala to England and entered it in several "saloon car" (sedan) races.
+At about the time Gurney began making occasional appearances in stock cars in the United States, he took a Chevrolet Impala to England and entered it in several "saloon car" (sedan) races.
 In a race at Silverstone in 1962, he led the local Jaguar drivers handily until a wheel broke.
 When he returned with the same car for a race three months later, the local club's technical inspectors disallowed his entry.